Yuan Shikai: Late Qing dynasty

-Yuan immediately set about organizing the brigade-sized Newly Created Army, and spent the next three years developing a force at Xiaozhan that was different from any previous Chinese military, being not only equipped but also organized along the lines of the German Army, and funded by the central government.
+Yuan immediately set about organizing the brigade-sized New Army, and spent the next three years developing a force at Xiaozhan that was different from any previous Chinese military, being not only equipped but also organized along the lines of the German Army, and funded by the central government.
 Particular attention was given to the recruitment and training of the soldiers and officers.
 It was organized into combat arms and several technical branches, and a staff officer system was also set up with German assistance.
 The unit was equipped with German weapons and supplies.
-The Newly Created Army became the basis for his rise to power, and in addition to Yuan, the brigade's officer corps included many other future leaders, including several presidents of the Republic of China and provincial governors.
-Already in 1896, Yuan's troops received praise from Ronglu, and in July 1897 Yuan was made the provincial judge of Zhili.
-Between 1895 and 1898 the emperor, being impressed with his efforts at modernizing the military, had several meetings with Yuan, which was rare for an official of his level.
-Yuan was seen as a member of the reform movement and supported it, though he was focused on his military service and was not involved in their political machinations.
-At the same Yuan maintained good relations with the conservative Manchu princes, notably Ronglu.
+The New Army became the basis for his rise to power, and in addition to Yuan, the brigade's officer corps included many other future leaders, including several presidents of the Republic of China and provincial governors.
+Already in 1896, Yuan's troops received praise from Ronglu, and in July 1897 Yuan was made provincial chief justice of Zhili.